 The RG280V is a handheld retro game emulator that is really tiny.
 It’ll handle everything up to PS1 easily, and some have gotten it to do n64, though not well.

 I got it because I think PICO-8 games are really cute but are harder to love because they aren’t physical1. tac08 is an emulator that lets you play them on this lil’ guy.
 Lots of older reviews mention that the sound doesn’t work; it’s been updated and I have had no problems with it.
+It only seems to charge with the cable that comes with it – if anyone knows why, hit me up.

 Another thing I really like are indie “Game Boy” games, that are made to be distributed digitally and played on an emulator.
 I’ve poked around at playing them in the browser before, but it’s a lot more fun with buttons and such.
 It’s cool to be able to get on itch.io and toss people a couple bucks for little weird arty experiments.